redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 CHUNK: Sent to one single zone that is randomly selected among the selected Memory Domains.

 BURST: 10 Chunks of 1/10 of the total Intensity.

+### Memory Domains

+In Bizhawk, Memory Domains are the memory pools of the virtual chips in an emulated system.
+In RTC, they are wrapped within a proxy system that allows for keeping a hold of them when a system changes or to prevent certain unwanted scenarios from happening (due to corruption).

+_Virtual Memory Domains can also coexist with Standard Memory Domains for that reason._

+By default, RTC will select Memory Domains that are **Rewind-safe**, meaning that the data edited in these domains can be rewinded out of.
+Reverting back the corruption that occurs in domains that aren't rewind-safe requires to select "Reboot Core" in the emulation menu of BizHawk or reloading a Glitch Harvester Savestate or StashKey.

 ### Corruption Engines